MLSysOps/MLE-agent/README.md

 ## Roadmap

-The project is under active development.
 The following is a list of features that we plan to implement in the future.

-We welcome contributions from the community.
-If you are interested in contributing, please check the [CONTRIBUTING.md](CONTRIBUTING.md) file.
+The list is not exhaustive, and we may add more features as we go along.

 ### Plan, Generate, Execute and Debug Training Code